-For the 2021-2022 School Year, Lincoln Park Performing Arts Charter School is excited to welcome students back to campus, five days per week.
-As we remain in a global pandemic, the school will maintain enhanced safety measures in an attempt to keep students on campus as much as possible.
-Still though, we are mindful that should an emergency arise, and should we be forced to return to total remote instruction for any period of time, classes can quickly transition to live, virtual classes, following a similar daily schedule.
+For the 2023-2024 School Year, Lincoln Park Performing Arts Charter School is excited to welcome students back to campus, five days per week.
+As we continue to monitor conditions of the global pandemic, the school will maintain enhanced safety measures in an effort to keep the Lincoln Park community healthy and safe.
+We are mindful that should an emergency arise, and should we be forced to return to total remote instruction for any period of time, classes can quickly transition to live, virtual classes, following a similar daily schedule.
 Both the on-campus schedule and the emergency, remote schedule are detailed below.
 Should Lincoln Park need to enter total remote instruction, staff, students, and families will be notified via the school website, email, and our mass calling system.
 Teachers will post live class links using Zoom or Google Meets in their Google Classrooms, and students will be expected to login to live classes, with their video cameras on, following the emergency, remote instruction schedule.